-In addition, we collaborated with Oregon State University’s Integrated Plant Protection Center to develop a brochure called Farming For Pest Management that identifies common conservation biological control opportunities for farmers.
+In addition, we collaborated with Oregon State University’s IPM Center to develop a brochure called Farming For Pest Management that identifies common conservation biological control opportunities for farmers.

 Additional resources are in development and will be available soon.
 For other information and suggestions on implementing conservation biological control, please visit the links below.

 - Attracting beneficial insects with native flowering plants.

 - Flower flies (Syrphidae) and other biological control agents for aphids in vegetable crops.

 University of California

 - Practical guidelines for establishing, maintaining and assessing the usefulness of insectary plantings in your farm.